Side menu - quick search bar for popular catergories

 18 Feet 1952 Chris Craft Riviera

-Recently reduced and ready to go for the season.
-In excellent, professionally restored condition, this 1952 Chris Craft Riviera has her original bottom.
-The engine has been rebuilt by one of the pre-eminent restorers in the country.
+This 1952 Chris Craft Riviera, professionally restored by the master craftsman at North River Boat Restorations.
+She has her original engine that has been rebuilt by one of the preeminent restores in the Country.
 The boat is now a showpiece and needs nothing but a new captain.
-Take a look at the attached video which was shot on September 30th, 2018.
+Please take a look at the attached video.

 18 Feet 1935 Chris Craft Deluxe Utility